Beckwith Residential Support Services

-University Housing provides laundry services and room cleaning to those students with disabilities requiring this service.
-One laundry day is assigned per resident with a disability per week in which the room is thoroughly cleaned and linens/clothes washed and returned to the resident.
+University Housing provides laundry services and room cleaning to students with disabilities requiring this service.
+One laundry day is assigned per resident with a disability per week in which the room is thoroughly cleaned and linens/clothes are washed and returned to the resident.
 On a daily basis, bathrooms are sanitized, students' beds are made, and room trash is removed.

 Floors in students' rooms are swept and mopped daily.
 Maintenance needs are addressed in a timely fashion.

 A three-fold approach toward mentoring is available to Beckwith-supported residents in the Transitional Disability Management Plan.
 First, Beckwith-supported residents mentor high school students, some returning residents mentor incoming students, and finally, alumni mentor current residents.
 All mentoring goals are focused on minimizing the stressors associated with the upcoming transition that the student is about to embark upon, as well as provide leadership opportunities to those participating.

 At home at Illinois

 We're Everywhere You Are: Student Affairs at Illinois